bitasy/hyposoft/documents/apis.md

 > Datacenter-dependent

+r1, r2, c1, and c2 must all be defined if any of them is defined.
+They filter based on a rack range.

 Exclude Decommissioned Assets

+Ordering can take multiple values, separated by commas.
+The returned list will be sorted primarily by the first value, and ties will be broken by each consecutive value.

+Each value uses ascending order by default.
+To use descending order, an optional "-" mark should be included in front of the value.
+For example: -height,-cpu

 `power_action_visible` field in the response can be determined since the request contains the user session.